 A typical Veterinary Medicine undergraduate degree lasts five years and modules generally cover anatomy and physiology, animal husbandry, microbiology, public health, parasitology and pathology.
 The first two years of the programme are classed as the foundation phase, with the third and fourth clinical and fifth professional.

 SI-UK can help you apply to study Veterinary Medicine in the UK.
-Arrange your free consultation at our offices in India or via Skype.
+Arrange your free consultation at our offices or via Skype.

 Careers in Veterinary Medicine

 Veterinary Medicine graduates are in demand and will move into private animal welfare practices, as well as working at charities, laboratories, abattoirs and within the public health sector.
 If a student chooses to continue study at postgraduate level, careers can be forged in more specialist areas of the profession.

 What are the entry requirements for Veterinary Medicine?

 - Typical A-levels requirements: AAA including Chemistry, Biology or Physics.